sucv/HoloLive2dChatbot/README.md

 ## End Note<a name="end-note"></a>
 [Return to Table of Content](#table-of-content)

 Thanks [@duanxianpi](https://github.com/duanxianpi/QtLive2d) for creating the QtLive2D Widget and his timely support.
-Thanks [ChatGPT](https://chat.openai.com/) for the super helpful guidance on every trivial/critical technical problems.
+Thanks [ChatGPT](https://chat.openai.com/) for the super helpful guidance on every trivial/critical technical problem.
 Frankly speaking I know nothing about C++ and Qt.
 It is ChatGPT who helped me realize this app.

 Please excuse any inappropriate C++ coding and English writing.